 - Make sure it is not too long.
 Recruiters don’t have copious amounts of time so be sure to keep it succinct and focused.

 - Do not go on and on about yourself.
 You want to be sure to highlight how your skills will help the company.
 If you spot the word “I” more than ten times, then consider reviewing.

 - It should not be sent without proof reading!
 Be sure to catch any typos, misspellings, wrong use of punctuation, and grammar mistakes.

 - Instead of asking the reader to take action at their convenience, be proactive and avoid being passive.
 Here’s an example: I will follow up with you in the next few days to answer any preliminary questions you may have.
-In the meantime, you may email me at (your email) or (123) 456-7891.
-Really follow up!
+In the meantime, you may email us at (email@example.com) or Contact us on (+92 51 3475289716).

 A cover letter is your opportunity to make a good first impression so we encourage you to check out the articles below for more useful tips on how to write your cover letter.
 However, you can download the Job Experience & Internship Resumes for the given download link.